 Some judges also might be moving to different divisions within a courthouse.
 This can give them an extra incentive to have their cases conclude before the year ends.
 This way, the parties do not end up with a new judge handling the case.

-At the same time many cases are hitting a crescendo, employees can often feel a winter apathy or sluggishness.
-While courts and clients are wanting law firms to advance and conclude cases through settlement or trial, some employees often have other things on their mind.
+At the same time, many cases are hitting a crescendo, employees can often feel a winter apathy or sluggishness.
+While courts and clients are wanting law firms to advance and conclude cases through settlement or trial, some employees often have other things on their minds.